Congo: Militants free 900 inmates in Beni jailbreak | DW | 20.10.2020

 "We believe that it is the ADF who did this," he added, referring to the Allied Democratic Forces.
 No group has claimed responsibility for the attack.

-The ADF is an Islamist militant group from neighboring Uganda that has been active in the east Congo since the 1990s.
-According to the UN, the group has killed more than 1,000 civilians since the start of 2019.
+The ADF is an Islamist militant group from neighboring Uganda that has been active in eastern Congo since the 1990s.
+According to the United Nations, the group has killed more than 1,000 civilians since the start of 2019.

 nm/msh (Reuters, dpa)